tomeryeh/demo/arrow-hero/README.md

 **Original authors:** [bostalowski](https://github.com/bostalowski) & [lpoiret](https://github.com/lpoiret)

-A *Guitar Hero* like game, using your keyboard arrows showing how to implement a basic but addictive real time game with levels, rooms, and two ways interactions.
+A *Guitar Hero* like game, using your keyboard arrows showing how to implement a basic but addictive real time game with levels, rooms, and two-way interactions.

 # Running the demo